 BlackRock’s assets have plunged from over $96 billion earlier this year to $82 billion.
 The other top Bitcoin ETFs like Fidelity, Grayscale, and Ark have all shed assets in the past few weeks.

-Bitcoin price is also struggling because of the developments in the spot and futures market.
-Bloomberg reported that whales have sold tokens worth over $45 billion in the past few months.
+Bitcoin price is also struggling amid developments in the spot and futures markets.
+Bloomberg reported that long-term holders and whales have sold tokens worth over $45 billion in the past few months.
 It is common for a cryptocurrency to fall when whales and other long-term investors are selling.

 The same trend is happening in the futures market, where open interest has been in a freefall following last month’s liquidation.
 The futures open interest has plummeted to about $68 billion from the year-to-date high of $94 billion.

-Falling futures open interest is a sign that investors are using less leverage and are remaining in the sidelines.
+Falling futures open interest is a sign that investors are using less leverage and are remaining on the sidelines.
 Indeed, the Fear and Greed Index has remained in the fear zone recently.

-Still, on the positive side, there are signs that the open interest and that it will now starting to move upwards.
+Still, on the positive side, there are signs that open interest is now starting to move upwards.

 READ MORE: Cardano Price Forms Risky Patterns as Hoskinson Bets on Leios and Midnight